Alaska state law places restrictions on delta-8 THC and makes it illegal.

 In Alaska, delta-8 made from hemp is forbidden.
-Since the state has listed it as a Schedule IIIA prohibited substance, it is illegal to sell, buy, advertise, or make items containing delta-8.
+Since it is on the state’s list of Schedule IIIA banned substances, it is against the law to sell, buy, advertise, or make items with delta-8.
 Depending on the quantity and intent, having delta-8 is either a Class C felony or a misdemeanor.

 Delta-8’s legislative background in Alaska

 In Alaska, Delta-8 from companies like Delta Effex has never been recognized as being lawful.
-No legislation, including CBD, CBG, or CBC, has explicitly authorized delta-8 or any other hemp-derived substance.
+CBD, CBG, and CBC, among others, do not explicitly allow delta-8 or any other substance made from hemp.

-In every piece of law currently in force, there are either rules governing the sale, manufacture, and marketing of hemp products or a pilot program for hemp.
+In every piece of legislation currently in force, there are either rules governing the sale, manufacture, and marketing of hemp products or a pilot program for hemp.

 Bill Walker, the governor of Alaska at the time, signed Senate Bill 6 into law in April 2018.

-This legislation established the first industrial hemp pilot program in Alaska and gave the Department of Natural Resources’ Division of Agriculture (DoAg) permission to conduct studies on the production and distribution of hemp.
+This bill set up Alaska’s first industrial hemp pilot program and gave the Department of Natural Resources’ Division of Agriculture (DoAg) permission to study how hemp is grown and sold.

 The DoAg launched the Alaska Industrial Hemp Pilot Program on April 4, 2020.

-Additionally, it establishes a stringent legal framework for the marketing, sales, and production of hemp, hemp compounds, and hemp-derived goods.
+Also, it sets up a strict legal framework for marketing, selling, and making hemp, hemp compounds, and products made from hemp.

 Can you take Delta-8 to Alaska?

 Alaska is an illegal state into which delta-8 THC cannot be legally brought.
 Products with delta-8 THC are prohibited.
 The same applies to carrying marijuana or items made from marijuana over state lines in Alaska.
-Under Schedule I of the Controlled Substances Act, marijuana is classified as a controlled substance and is therefore unlawful under federal law in all forms.
+According to Schedule I of the Controlled Substances Act, marijuana is a controlled substance, which means that it is against the law in all of its forms.

-Since the federal government owns and controls state borders, it is illegal to move marijuana across states and might be considered drug trafficking.
+Since the federal government owns and controls state borders, it is illegal to move marijuana across states, which might be considered drug trafficking.

 In Alaska, is marijuana legal?

-Alaskan cannabis flower is grown for medical purposes.
-Yes, Alaskan state law makes both medical and recreational marijuana lawful.
+Alaskan cannabis is grown for medical purposes.
+Yes, Alaskan state law makes both medical and recreational marijuana legal.

-The Alaska Marijuana Proposal (Measure 8), a ballot initiative that supported and legalized the use and possession of medical cannabis, was adopted by Alaskans in 1998.
+In 1998, Alaskans passed the Alaska Marijuana Proposal (Measure 8), which was a ballot measure that supported and legalized the use and possession of medical cannabis.

-Later in 2014, Alaskans approved Measure 2, making it legal to consume, possess, buy, distribute, and cultivate marijuana for recreational purposes.
+Later in 2014, Alaskans voted for Measure 2, which made it legal to use, own, buy, sell, give away, and grow marijuana for fun.